wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 Let's add some styles and content.

-Lines `6 to 12` below is the CSS, and lines `15 to 20` is the content.
+Lines `6 to 12` below is the CSS and lines `15 to 20` is the content.
 Normally, we would put the CSS into its own text file, but for simplicity, we'll keep everything in one file for now.
-Later, in a cleanup pass, we'll learn how to be more formal and prepare our code for a web server.
+Later, in a cleanup pass, we'll learn how to prepare our code for a web server with a more structured file system.

 Line `9` below sets the default font size for the page to 18 pixels.
 For simplicity, we're going to use pixel units (px) during the wireframe pass.
 Units are a big topic.
 If you want to learn more, here's a great blog post: https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/

 Line `10` below sets the default font for the page to `sans-serif`, which is intentionally non-specific.
 This forces the browser to make the decision about which sans serif font it should actually use.
-Like just about everything else in this section, it's a detail we don't need to care about yet, so let the browser decide.
+Like just about everything else in the wireframe pass, it's a detail we don't care about yet, so let the browser decide.

 ```html
 <!DOCTYPE html>